DimitrisPappou/DimitrisPappou/README.md

 ### Education
 - Bachelor's Degree in Informatics & Telecommunications (In Progress)
-- Completed High School with a focus on [specific subjects or achievements]
+- Completed High School with a focus on Informatics Theory, Economic Theory and Calculus Algebra

 ### Projects
 1. **Crosshair Generator**: A tool developed using [Technologies].
 It allows [Brief Description].